 All Mercy services are open.
 See safe options for care and the latest COVID-19 vaccine information.

 Emergencies can happen when we least expect them.
 Any trip to an emergency room (ER) can be stressful for patients and their loved ones.
 ER physicians are specifically trained to address the most severe injuries by using life-saving measures.
+Learn the answers to several frequently asked questions about emergency and trauma care.

 Emergency medicine is a special kind of medical practice that’s dedicated to the treatment of sudden illness, disease or injury.
 It can be practiced anywhere, but it’s most commonly performed in an ER or trauma center.